Circles of latitude between the 15th parallel north and the 20th parallel north

 Following are circles of latitude between the 15th parallel north and the 20th parallel north:

 16th parallel north

 The 16th parallel north is a circle of latitude that is 16 degrees north of the Earth's equatorial plane.
 It crosses Africa, Asia, the Indian Ocean, the Pacific Ocean, Central America, the Caribbean, and the Atlantic Ocean.

 At this latitude the sun is visible for 13 hours, 5 minutes during the summer solstice and 11 hours, 11 minutes during the winter solstice.

 As a dividing line

-After World War II, the parallel divided Vietnam into Chinese military administration in the north and the British in the south (See Timeline of World War II (1945) and War in Vietnam (1945-1946)).
+After World War II, the parallel divided former French Indochina between Chinese administration in the north and British administrationin the south (see Allied post-war occupation of Vietnam).